How Does Water Backup and Sump Pump Discharge or Overflow Coverage Work?

 But while your policy protects your home from a variety of things, it doesn’t provide total coverage.
 That’s why insurance companies offer different coverage options to pay for damage to your home from sources not covered in your homeowner’s insurance policy.

 One such type of coverage is water backup and sump discharge or overflow coverage.
-Here’s what you should know about this form of coverage and how it can protect your home.
+Here’s what you should know about this form of coverage and how it can protect your home when your sump pump fails.

 Backup: A backup is when water accumulates in an area in your home due to a stoppage in the flow.
 The blockage causes the water to backup and flow back the other way.
 A common causes of water backup is a collapsed drainage pipe.